dolthub/docs/content/interfaces/sql/concurrency.md

 Dolt provides a manual commit mode where a user works with a detached HEAD whose value is accessible and modifiable through the session variable @@dbname\_head \(where dbname is the name of the database whose pointer you wish to read or write\).
 You can write new commits to the database by inserting and updating rows in the dolt\_branches table.
 See below for details on how this works.

-See the below examples as well as the section on [concurrency](concurrency.md) for details.
+See the below examples for details.

 Example: